Body horror: Film

 The Quatermass Xperiment (1955) is considered the earliest body horror film.
 Canadian filmmaker David Cronenberg is considered a principal originator of body horror through early films such as Shivers and Rabid, and his remake of The Fly.

 Body horror tropes existed within film prior to wider recognition of the genre.
 Early examples of the body horror genre arose out of 1950s American horror cinema including The Blob and The Fly, both of which set the standard for the genre due to the films' primary focus on mutation and visceral special effects.
 Many contemporary films of the horror genre (those produced after 1968), including body horror, are considered to be postmodern in contrast to classical horror.
 However, postmodernism is concerned with blurring boundaries between categories, making delineations between genres difficult to define.

 The body horror genre is widely represented throughout Japanese horror and within contemporary media, such as anime.
 Katsuhiro Otomo's 1988 film Akira is an early example of body horror within anime.
 The film uses the genre to explore the "notion of the adolescent body as a site of metamorphosis, a metamorphosis that can appear monstrous both to the figure undergoing it and to the outside world."

+In the other films like Shinya Tsukamoto's 1989 film Tetsuo: The Iron Man is also an example of the body horror on the cyberpunk media, this is being an the allegory of the alienation of the Japanese society, where the people "start becoming iron."

+Brian Yuzna's 1989 cult-classic film Society features visceral body-melting called "shunting" thanks to the special effects artist Screaming Mad George.

 The Substance made history in 2025 when it was nominated in five categories at the 97th Academy Awards, including Best Picture, making it the first body horror film to be nominated in the category.